Ailyn: With Sirenia (2008–2016)

-On 9 April 2008, it was announced that Ailyn was chosen as the fourth singer of Sirenia out of over 500 women.

-"I got selected as Sirenia's new vocalist as an accident," she later told an interviewer.
-"My sister added them to my Myspace's friends, but we didn't realize that if you wanted to audition for the band you had to send them your demo or add them as friends, so I was shocked when they wrote to me asking to go to Norway and audition for the new vocalist.
+On 9 April 2008, it was announced that Ailyn was chosen as the fourth singer of Sirenia out of over 500 women."I got selected as Sirenia's new vocalist as an accident.
+My sister added them to my Myspace's friends, but we didn't realize that if you wanted to audition for the band you had to send them your demo or add them as friends, so I was shocked when they wrote to me asking to go to Norway and audition for the new vocalist.
 I went there twice, the first time was a studio audition and the second one with all the band members.
-I think I was selected because I'm what Morten was looking for the band, and also since the first moment we connected all the members from Sirenia and me."

-She was featured on Sirenia's fourth album The 13th Floor, which was released on 23 January 2009.
+I think I was selected because I'm what Morten was looking for the band, and also since the first moment we connected all the members from Sirenia and me."She was featured on Sirenia's fourth album The 13th Floor, which was released on 23 January 2009.